 The Official Website of the Jekyll Estate

-Gertrude Jekyll (1843-1932) created or gave advice on over 400 gardens in the UK, Europe and America; her influence on garden design has been pervasive to this day.
-She spent most of her life in Surrey, England, latterly at Munstead Wood, Godalming.
+Gertrude Jekyll (1843-1932) created or gave advice on more than 400 gardens in the UK, Europe and America; her influence on garden design has been pervasive to this day.
+She spent most of her life in Surrey, England, latterly at Munstead Wood, near Godalming.
 She ran a garden centre there and bred many new plants.
 Some of her gardens have been faithfully restored, wholly or partly, and can be visited.
 Godalming Museum has many of her notebooks and copies of all her garden drawings, (compiled and sorted by members of the Surrey Gardens Trust); the original drawings are in the University of California, Berkeley.
-Much material about her and the Jekyll family is held by the Surrey History Centre, Woking.
+Much material about her and the Jekyll family, including copies of her garden designs, is held by the Surrey History Centre, Woking.

 .